zthxxx/TunnelAssist/README.md

 # Tunnel Assist

-> A SPA for assist calculate tunnel model by VUE2.
+> A SPA for assist calculate tunnel model by Vue2.

 It like a dedicated formula calculator, you can input some params, and then, it will calculate result with appointed model formula.

+The page u can see at [https://tunnel.zthxxx.me/#/](https://tunnel.zthxxx.me/#/)

+I use [Muse-UI](http://www.muse-ui.org/#/index) for Material Design.

 ## Build Setup